andhya Anand

-Sandhya Anand started Saüskçtasaïgãtam School of Music with the sole objective to teach Karnataka sangitam in its authentic form to seeking minds and bring out the best in them.
-She looks forward to share with potential students, the beautiful teachings that she has reveived from her revered Gurus.
-Her aim is to make them torch bearers of our sampraday and shape them into future performers, rasikas and Gurus.
+Sandhya Anand started Saüskçtasaïgãtam School of Music sole objective to teach the traditional Indian Music in its authentic form to seeking minds and bring out the best in them.
+She is enthusiastic about sharing the tradition and legacy she received from her revered Gurus.
+Her aim is to make her students torch bearers of the tradition (sampradaya) and shape them into future performers, rasikas and teachers.

-We have amazing and talented young minds that still cherish their culture and roots.
-It is with a sense of honor, privilege and pride, that she has embarked on this journey by establishing an institution where she hopes our Sanatana Dharma, Sangitam, Samskriti and Sahityam can coexist in a joyous manner.
-She wants to impart the beauty of Samskrit literature -- Kàvyas, Nàtakas, Itihàsas, Puràõas coupled with the beautiful Kãrtanas, Kçtis and other musical forms to enthusiastic aspirants.
+It was with a sense of honor, privilege and pride, that she embarked on this beautiful journey by establishing an institution where Sanatana Dharma, Sangitam, Samskriti and Sahityam can coexist in a joyous manner.
+She also wants to impart the beauty of Sanskrit literature -- Kàvyas, Nàtakas, Itihàsas, Puràõas coupled with the beautiful Kãrtanas, Kçtis and other musical forms to enthusiastic aspirants.
 Practical music, theoretical aspects and requisite language skills is taught to bring out overall development in the students.
-She holds workshops and summer camps for aspirants to share whatever she has learnt from her Gurus.
-Her students have performed at several prestigeous venues and bagged awards in several national and international festivals.
+Her students have developed a deep passion for the art in addition to bagging accolades at prestigious festivals and competitions for their performances.

 Right from childhood, Sandhya has had a fascination towards Saïgãtam (music) and Saüskçtam (Sanskrit) language.
 When she was thinking of a name for her school, she wanted to highlight and integrate the two worlds dear to her heart Saüskçtam and Saïgãtam.
 Placing them together unveiled several meaningful imports(samasa) -- 'Classical and pure music', 'Saüskçtam and Music' or 'Songs, the lyrics of which are in Saüskçtam'as well as 'the deeper and intimate bonds between these ancient entities as elaborated in the Sàmaveda scripture'.

-The logo of the school expands on the latter.
-The "Saüskçtam" in "Saüskçtasaïgãtam School of Music" is depicted by the small two headed drum, ôamaru.
+The "Saüskçtam" in "Saüskçtasaïgãtam School of Music" is depicted by the small two headed drum, ôamaru while the Violin scroll represents the Sangitam part.
 The ôamaru is known as the instrument of Lord Shiva.
-The powerful vibrations and sounds that emanated from the ôamaru were heard and interpreted by the great sages as a sequence of letters.
-Thus the first sounds came into existence.
+The powerful vibrations and sounds that emanated from the ôamaru were heard and interpreted by the great sages as a sequence of syllables.
+Thus the first sounds came into existence in this world.
+Below is the quintessential.
 Below is the quintessential ÷loka that describes the origin of the Sanskrit alphabet from Lord Shiva's ôamaru.

 नृत्तावसाने नटराजराजो ननाद ढक्कां नवपञ्चवारम् ।